 - Quantitative knowledge and capabilities

 - Make contacts and network with people in the hedge fund industry.

-- Prove serious dedication towards working at a hedge fund.
+- Prove serious dedication for a hedge fund job.

 - It is essential to do your homework well before so that you are alert of the kinds of investments a fund makes and how they work.

-Hedge funds are here to stay in fact the industry is going to grow and get competitive with time.
-But is very important for you to be sure for the reason you want to get into hedge funds.
-Would it be the work or money?
+Hedge funds careers are here to stay.
+The industry is going to grow and get competitive with time.
+But it would help if you were sure of why you want to get into hedge funds.
+Would it be work or money?
 Make sure the work excites you and not just the money.
-This field requires people who are passionate about investments & markets, not because they want to make a few million bucks.
-Good luck to you as you envisage a Hedge Fund career.
+This field requires passionate about investments & markets, not because they want to make a few million bucks.
+Good luck to you as you envisage a Hedge Fund jobs.